cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 `currentTimestamp` is as defined in [ICS 24](../ics-024-host-requirements).

-`WASM Client Code` refers to wasm bytecode stored in the client store, which provides target blockchain specific implementation of [ICS 2](../ics-002-client-semantics).
+`WASM Client Code` refers to WASM bytecode stored in the client store, which provides a target blockchain specific implementation of [ICS 2](../ics-002-client-semantics).

 `WASM Client` refers to a particular instance of `WASM Client Code` defined as a tuple `(WASM Client Code, ClientID)`.